Cahuilla language: Verbs and verb phrases

-Ivilyuat verbs show agreement with both their subject and object.
+Cahuilla verbs show agreement with both their subject and object.
 Person agreement, of which there are three, is shown by prefixes and number agreement, of which there are two, is shown by suffixes.
 Additionally, verbs take both inflectional and derivational affixes, where derivational are formed in the root.
 As such, an inflectional affix can follow a derivational affix, but a derivational affix can never follow an inflectional one.
 To be classed as a verb, the word must include both a subject prefix and at least one non-personal inflectional affix; transitive verbs must include also an object prefix.

 Within verbs of the Desert dialect, tense plays almost no role, expressing past on nouns and noun phrases with the suffix -ɂa.
 Kinship terms, though, are excluded and use a form roughly translated to be 'past existence of kinsperson.'
 However, while tense plays little role within the verb phrase, aspect and mode are present throughout.